dinoandcat/new_sprite_with_preset_canvas/readme.md

 # How to Use:

-After installing the plugin, go to File > Quick Sprite Canvas Setup.
+After installing the plugin, go to File > Preset Canvas Size.
 In the dialog:
 Choose a preset size or add a custom size.
 Configure the color mode and background style.
 Click OK to create a new sprite and start drawing.

-# Use Cases:

-Pixel art creation.
-Quickly setting up commonly used canvas sizes.
-Creating custom canvas sizes for specific project requirements.